Columbus Kidnapping Attorney

 In the state of Ohio, this offense is usually classified as a felony of the third degree.
 However, it may be upgraded to a felony of the second degree in cases where a victim is held in involuntary servitude for sexual reasons.

 Have you been charged with one of these serious criminal offenses in the City of Columbus?
-Then please do not hesitate to reach out to a skilled defense attorney from the law firm of Koenig & Owen, LLC.
+Then please do not hesitate to reach out to a skilled defense attorney from the law firm of James D. Owen, LLC.
 We may be able to help you get your charge dismissed or reduced.

 Criminal Consequences of an Ohio Kidnapping Conviction